yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/03-includes-dependencies/README.md

 Where the `terragrunt.hcl` file at the root of a directory has the configurations common to _all_ Units, a directory to the side (named `_shared` here) containing configurations relevant to some subset of Units, and then trees of Units that have some relationship to each other.

-This organizational pattern is especially useful in the context of IaC, as this provides a convenient mechanism for resolving common problems like determining where to store state.
+This organizational pattern is especially useful in the context of IaC, as this provides a convenient mechanism for addressing common problems like determining where to store state.
 What most users do is use the path from the root `terragrunt.hcl` as the path for where remote state is stored in a state backend like S3.
 As a consequence, if you want to provision new infrastructure, or work on a piece of infrastructure in a particular piece of segmented state, all you have to do is navigate to the relevant directory in the filesystem and use the `terragrunt` CLI there.

 Similarly, if Units need to acquire data from other Units, they can use `dependency` blocks to have Terragrunt handle message passing between Units.
 Each `terragrunt.hcl` file explicitly indicates where it expects to pull data from, and what data it expects to pull.
 They can also use `include` blocks to explicitly indicate that they are going to merge in configurations defiend elsewhere.